bryan-gardner/hello-world/README.md

 # hello-world
 Demo guided.
->>> Branch from 1.
-Going to check out using PyCharm.<<<

-EDIT made during the Merging process, after the PUll request.

-Readme file edits for testing this first branch.
+>>> demoBranch-1b was merged using the "Pull Request" in the GitHub web interface.

+These ReadMe edits now being made using Pycharm on the "main" with the branch merged in.